 Presentation of Restricted Cash - In November 2016, the FASB issued ASU No. 2016-18, "Restricted Cash" ("ASU No. 2016-18").
 ASU No. 2016-18 requires that amounts generally described as restricted cash and restricted cash equivalents be presented with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
 If different, a reconciliation of the cash balances reported in the cash flow statement and the balance sheet would need to be provided along with explanatory information.
 ASU No. 2016-18 is effective for Gartner on January 1, 2018.
-We are currently evaluating the impact of ASU No. 2016-18 on the Company's consolidated financial statements.
+The adoption of ASU No. 2016-18 will require the Company to disclose restricted cash and, as a result, will change the presentation of the consolidated statements of cash flows.

 Income Taxes - In October 2016, the FASB issued ASU No. 2016-16, "Intra-Entity Transfers of Assets Other Than Inventory" ("ASU No. 2016-16").
 ASU No. 2016-16 accelerates the recognition of taxes on certain intra-entity transactions and is effective for Gartner on January 1, 2018.
-Current GAAP requires deferral of the income tax implications of an intercompany sale of assets until the assets are sold to a third party or recovered through use.
-Under the new rule, the seller's tax effects and the buyer's deferred taxes will be immediately recognized upon the sale.
-We have completed an initial evaluation of the impact of ASU No. 2016-16 and believe it could have a material impact on our consolidated financial statements depending on the nature and size of future intra-entity transfers, if any.
+Current U.S. GAAP requires deferral of the income tax implications of an intercompany sale of assets until the assets are sold to a third party or recovered through use.
+Under the new rule, the seller's tax effects and the buyer's deferred taxes on post-adoption asset transfers will be immediately recognized upon the sale.
+On the date of adoption of ASU No. 2016-16 any taxes attributable to pre-2018 intra-entity transfers that were previously deferred will be accelerated and recorded to retained earnings as permitted by the transition rules.
+ASU 2016-16 could have a material impact on our consolidated financial statements in the future depending on the nature, size, and tax consequences of future intra-entity transfers, if any.

 Statement of Cash Flows - In August 2016, the FASB issued ASU No. 2016-15, "Classification of Certain Cash Receipts and Cash Payments" ("ASU No. 2016-15").
 ASU No. 2016-15 sets forth classification requirements for certain cash flow transactions.
-ASU No. 2016-15 is effective for Gartner on January 1, 2018, but early adoption is permitted.
-We have completed an initial evaluation of the impact of ASU No. 2016-15 and we do not expect it will have a material impact on our consolidated financial statements.
+ASU No. 2016-15 is effective for Gartner on January 1, 2018.
+We have concluded that the adoption of ASU No. 2016-15 will not have a material impact on the Company's consolidated financial statements.